wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 <script src="https://appsforoffice.microsoft.com/lib/1/hosted/custom-functions-runtime.js" type="text/javascript"></script>
 ```

 Typically custom functions are combined with a task pane in the same add-in.
-If you create your add-in project using the Yeoman generator for Office add-ins, the project will have a webpage for the custom functions, and a web page with UI for the task pane.
+If you create your add-in project using the Yeoman generator for Office Add-ins, the project will have a webpage for the custom functions, and a web page with UI for the task pane.

 ### Using storage API to communicate with the task pane